 Have you ever tried to reason with someone whose mind is made up?
 Good luck with that.
 You can argue until you're blue in the face, but it's rare for people to change their minds, no matter how great your arguments are.

-But there is a surprising way to easily change a person's beliefs: by simply experiencing the opposite .
+But there is a simple way that people easily change their beliefs: by experiencing the opposite.

 "I recognized the logo on there, the Klan symbol and I realized this was for real, this guy wasn't joking.
 And now I'm wondering, why am I sitting by a Klansman?...